 Further improvements were carried out in 2010 and 2013 that included a walkway and two stone walls, to which memorial plaques can be attached.
 Quedgeley Area Conservation Association kindly offered to provide a bench in memory of two former members of the association, Jeff Morgan and Mike Orr, both of whom did much to protect the environment in Quedgeley.
-The offer was gratefully accepted by the Parish Council and the garden was officially opened by Cllr Smith on the 18th September 2010.
+The offer was gratefully accepted by the Council and the garden was officially opened by Cllr Smith on the 18th September 2010.

-The Chair of the Parish Council at that time, Cllr Anna Mozol, said "The parish has a significant number of elderly residents and more and more are living longer so the number will continue to increase.
+The Chair of the Council at that time, Cllr Anna Mozol, said "The parish has a significant number of elderly residents and more and more are living longer so the number will continue to increase.
 The Memorial Garden provides a place of tranquillity where people can sit and remember their loved ones".

 We would also like to thank Cllr Graham Smith for all the hard work he put into the memorial garden.

 If you are a resident of, or lived in Quedgeley, and would like to have a plaque (costing £100) on one of the memorial walls then please contact Bev, Debbie or Sharon.